-For many companies, implementing robots in their warehouse is very new.
+For many companies, implementing pick and place robots in their warehouse is very new.
 Good preparation is needed.
 To come to the best decision, there are four phases to go through: exploration, proof of concept, design and implementation.
-In this blog series we will discuss what steps to take in each phase to ensure the successful implementation of robots in your warehouse.
+In this blog series we will discuss what steps to take in each phase to ensure the successful implementation of pick and place robots in your warehouse.
 This first blog will focus on the questions you should ask yourself in the exploration phase.

 Nowadays, many warehouse managers are exploring robotics.
 There are various reasons why implementing robots is important: